Updated Standings For NJPW Best of Super Juniors 28 and World Tag League 2021 | 411MANIA

 Updated Standings For NJPW Best of Super Juniors 28 and World Tag League 2021

-After night twelve of the NJPW World Tag League and Best of the Super Juniors 28 tournaments, here are updated standings:
+After night thirteen of the NJPW World Tag League and Best of the Super Juniors 28 tournaments, here are updated standings:

 NJPW Best of Super Juniors 28 Standings: